COVID-19 Vaccination Program FAQs

 The Handbook recommends that:

 You may also experience some side effects after your vaccination.
 Use the COVID-19 vaccine side effects symptom checker if you have concerns about any symptoms after your vaccine.
-The checker is also available through the National Coronavirus Helpline, 1800 020 080, 24 hours a day.

 The COVID-19 vaccine side effects symptom checker is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a medical professional for serious symptoms or emergencies.